 Within this notification, OCR allows for the health care providers the use websites and applications for video chats like Apple FaceTime, Facebook Messenger video chat, Google Hangouts video, Zoom, or Skype, without the risk of exposure or penalties by HIPAA Rules.
 The health professionals are also advised to inform the patients about the potential risk of using these applications and enable all the available encryption or privacy modes that the apps may have.

 The notification, also forbidden expressively the use of public-facing applications, like Facebook Live, Twitch, TikTok, or similars.

 You can check the sources at the end of this article to see the complete list of apps for telehealth.

-The OCR also issued a bulletin to emphasize the laws against discriminations on base of race, color, age, sex, national origin, disability and religion, in the provision of health care during the COVID-19.
+The OCR also issued a bulletin to emphasize the laws against discrimination on the base of race, color, age, sex, national origin, disability, and religion, in the provision of health care during COVID-19.

 What happens if any PHI is intercepted during these calls?

 During the period of the COVID-19 pandemic, the OCR will not apply any penalties for breaches that come from the use in good faith of the chat apps.
 And good faith can be considered if the health professional follows the terms of the notification, as well as the OCR rules (FAQs on COVID and HIPAA).

 The professionals may use other types of video communication products outside the recommended ones without fearing any penalty.